core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can read the configuration of a topic by making a GET request to the topic resource URI.

-On success, the server returns a 2.05 (Content) response with a representation of the topic resource.
-The response has as payload the representation of the topic resource as specified in {{topic-resource-representation}}.
+On success, the server returns a 2.05 (Content) response with a partial representation of the topic resource, as specified in {{topic-resource-representation}}.
+The partial representation includes only the configuration parameters such that they are present and have the same value in both the current topic configuration as well as in the FETCH request.

-If a topic manager (TBD) is present in the broker, retrieving topic information may require manager approval subject to certain conditions (TBD).
-If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.
-The response MUST have Content-Format set to "application/core-pubsub+cbor".
+If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.

 The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.